 As a strong advocate for pharmacy technicians and pharmacy support staff, Claire joined the National Pharmacy Technician Group Scotland (NPTGS), taking on the role of Professional Secretary and Chair of the Communications Group.
 Claire joined the APTUK Executive Committee in 2021 when she became the APTUK Professional Lead for Scotland while maintaining her NPTGS roles.
 Claire commenced her tenure as President of APTUK on 1st March 2022 and is determined to ensure pharmacy technicians are represented at the highest level and that best practice and knowledge is shared across the United Kingdom.

-Mital is the Omnichannel Implementation Manager for Well Pharmacy specialising in the implementation and delivery of solutions to connect the digital business to the bricks and mortar pharmacies.
-Mital is passionate about innovation and improving patient experience and is an advocate for community pharmacy.
-Having been a judge for the past two years he is inspired by the fantastic stories and innovations that occur across the Pharmacy landscape and is delighted to see the profession progressing forward.
+Mital is an experienced leader in the community pharmacy sector.
+He is passionate about innovation and improving patient experience and is an advocate for community pharmacy.
+Having been a judge for the past three years he is inspired by the fantastic stories and innovations that occur across the Pharmacy landscape and is delighted to see the profession progressing forward.
 Mital has been previously nominated as the Community Pharmacist of the Year at the C&D Awards 2018 and was part of the winning Team of the Year award in the 2020 C&D Awards ceremony.